 she served as Dean of the School of Nursing from 1985 to 1994.

 During Dr. Rosenkoetter's tenure, the RN to BSN to MN Program was implemented on the Columbus State University campus in August 2001.
-Dr. Rosenkoetter resigned the Deanship on March 31, 2003, and continues to serve as Professor, School of Nursing and Professor, School of Graduate Studies at the Medical College.
+Dr. Rosenkoetter resigned the Deanship on March 31, 2003 but continued to serve as a professor until her retirement in 2016.
+Dr. Rosenkoetter passed away in December 2019.